lvh/axiombook/stores.rst

     >>> inMemoryStore = Store()

-To create a persisted store, pass a path or a FilePath to the store
+To create a persisted store, pass either a path as a string, or a ``twisted.python.filepath.FilePath`` to the store constructor:
-constructor:

 .. doctest::